-So far this year, for instance, the iShares NASDAQ Biotechnology Index (NASDAQ: IBB) - an ETF that's a great proxy for the sector - has zoomed 28.2%, more than double the 13.59% SPDR S&P 500 Index ETF (NYSEArca: SPY).
-The IBB gained 31% last year.
+So far this year, the iShares NASDAQ Biotechnology Index (NASDAQ: IBB) has jumped 28.2%, more than double the 13.59% gain in the S&P 500.
+That's on top of the 31% IBB gained last year.

-And a lot of individual biotech stocks have actually doubled, tripled or more - the Holy-Grail type of gains that high-tech investors crave.
+What's more, a lot of individual biotech stocks have actually doubled, tripled or more.

 Why This Stock (and Sector) Will Trounce All Others

-If you want to make big money in the market today you have to look to biotech.
+If you want to make big money in the market today you have to look to the biotech sector.

-On Monday, of the top 25 Nasdaq advancing stocks, 12 were straight-up biotech plays and another was a small-cap healthcare concern.
+Of the top 25 advancing Nasdaq stocks on Monday, 12 were biotech plays and another was a small-cap health-care concern.

 Their one-day gains ranged from 8% to 47%.
 Not bad for a day's trade.